 If you're not sure what your healthy weight should be, use some of the tips and tools available on the Assess Your Weight page.
 A healthy eating plan should include some physical activity.
 Aim for 3 to 4 hours of walking per week to start.
 If you're having treatment right now, you may need to start slowly and work up to this.

 Low-fat diet may reduce risk of recurrence and first-time breast cancer.

 Sticking to a low-fat diet may help reduce the risk of breast cancer coming back.
-One study in which women got only about 25% of their daily calories from fat found a lower risk of recurrence, mostly in women with a prior estrogen-receptor-negative breast cancer.
+One study in which women got only about 25% of their daily calories from fat found a lower risk of recurrence, mostly in women who'd been diagnosed with estrogen-receptor-negative breast cancer.
 It will take more than this one study to know who is most likely to get the biggest benefit from specific dietary changes.
 But no matter what kind of cancer you've had, you might get significant benefit from lowering the amount of fat in your diet.
 Plus, other healthy choices are more likely to come with a low-fat diet, such as eating more fruits and vegetables and losing weight.
 All these changes together may help lower your risk of recurrence.

 The large Women's Health Initiative Trial compared the breast cancer risk of postmenopausal women who ate a low-fat diet to those who continued to eat their regular diet.
 The researchers didn't find any significant differences in breast cancer risk between the two groups.
 But the study did suggest that a low-fat diet may reduce the risk of first-time breast cancer for women whose diets are very high in fat to begin with.
 More research is needed to determine if this relationship becomes stronger over time.
 And reducing fat and increasing fruits, vegetables, and whole grains in your diet will ensure your body is getting enough nutrients and contribute to your overall health.
 Also, a low-fat diet will probably help you lose weight, if you are trying to do that.